 - Greater age and lower anthropometric indices (with the exception of waist-to-hip ratio) were associated with increased mortality in all subjects

-- In men, increased mortality was associated with lower weight, body mass index, arm circumference, triceps skin-fold thickness, TBR and BMR
+- In men, increased mortality was associated with lower weight, BMI, arm circumference, triceps skin-fold thickness, TBR and BMR

 - In women, greater age was also associated with increased mortality